cretueusebiu/laravel-spark-google2fa/README.md

 - Run `php artisan migrate`

 - Edit `resources/views/vendor/spark/settings/security/modals/two-factor-reset-code.blade.php` and replace everything with `@include('google2fa::qr-code-modal')` or the contents of the [qr-code-modal.blade.php](resources/views/qr-code-modal.blade.php) file.

+Note: The country code and phone number under the user settings are no longer relevent and you can remove them.